 Harris first joined Davis Polk & Wardwell as an associate in 1997 and was named a litigation partner in 2007.
 From 1996 to 1997, she served as a law clerk to the Honorable Charles S. Haight, Jr., U.S. District Court, S.D.
 New York.

-She serves on the boards of directors for the Advocates for Children of New York, an organization that provides legal and advocacy services to at-risk students in the New York City school system, and the Brennan Center for Justice at New York University School of Law.
-Harris is also a member of the Advisory Board for the Yale Law School Center for the Study of Corporate Law, and the Board of Mount Sinai Health System.
+She serves on the Board of Directors for the Goldman Sachs Group, Inc., and is also a member of each of the firm’s Governance, Compensation and Public Responsibilities Committees; Advocates for Children of New York, an organization that provides legal and advocacy services to at-risk students in the New York City school system; and the Brennan Center for Justice at the New York University School of Law.
+Harris is also a member of the Advisory Board for the Yale Law School Center for the Study of Corporate Law, and the Board of Trustees of the Mount Sinai Health System.

 Harris graduated magna cum laude from Harvard University, and holds a law degree from Yale Law School.
 She lives in Westchester County, New York with her husband and three sons.

 An award-winning broadcast veteran with more than 30 years of experience, Mark Hoffman was named Chairman of CNBC in April 2015.

 Hoffman, who was named CNBC President in 2005, has spent more than a decade transforming CNBC into a leading, multi-platform international business news brandthat is widely regarded as First in Business Worldwide.
 Hoffman has overseen the expansion of the network’s global footprint; established a profitable and growing digital business; and successfully developed and implemented a new primetime strategy.
 CNBC at night features a mix of reality programming, highly successful series produced exclusively for CNBC and a number of original in-house documentaries all consistent with the network’s distinct brand and all of which has dramatically increased CNBC’s measured ratings during primetime.